aaronmams/jekyll-now/_posts/2017-03-02-why rich people should give me money instead of planned parenthood.md

 2. establish a local office or outreach/educational center in a 'high priority' area that doesn't currently have services.

 **Quick Aside**: yes, technically NARAL is a group already set up to do some of the lobby-type work I'm talking about...but they are really bad at it.
-[Campaign contribution reports](https://www.opensecrets.org/outsidespending/recips.php?cmte=C70002761&cycle=2016) indicate that in 2016 NARAL spent $11,000 to oppose Bobby Jindal's presidential campaign and $100,000 to defeat Marco Rubio in the senate.
-Bobby Jindal never polled above 2% in any state and Marco Rubio's re-election to the senate was pretty much foregone in 2016.
-The $111,000 they spent on these two opposition campaigns was totally wasted.
+[Campaign contribution reports](https://www.opensecrets.org/outsidespending/recips.php?cmte=C70002761&cycle=2016) indicate that in 2016 NARAL spent 11,000 bucks to oppose Bobby Jindal's presidential campaign and 100,000 duckets to defeat Marco Rubio in the senate.
+Bobby Jindal never polled above 2 percent in any state and Marco Rubio's re-election to the senate was pretty much foregone in 2016.
+The 111 large they spent on these two opposition campaigns was totally wasted.

 ### How do we prioritize areas?